 Guo’s lab created a structure in which the treated surfaces on two parallel aluminum plates face inward, not outward, so they are enclosed and free from external wear and abrasion.
 The surfaces are separated by just the right distance to trap and hold enough air to keep the structure floating—in essence creating a waterproof compartment.

 Even after being forced to submerge for two months, the structures immediately bounced back to the surface after the load was released, Guo says.
-The structures also retained this ability even after being punctured multiple times, because air remains trapped in remaining parts of the compartment or adjoining structures.
+The structures also retained this ability even after being punctured multiple times, because the air remains trapped in the remaining parts of the compartment or adjoining structures.

 Though the team used aluminum for this project, the “etching process “could be used for literally any metals, or other materials,” Guo says.

-When the Guo lab first demonstrated the etching technique, it took an hour to pattern a one-inch-by-one-inch area of surface.
+When the Guo lab first demonstrated the etching technique, it took an hour to pattern a one-inch-by-one-inch area of the surface.
 Now, by using lasers seven times as powerful, and faster scanning, the lab has speeded up the process, making it more feasible for scaling up for commercial applications.